• Skip to main content

 • Combine 2 to 3 Tablespoons of the pesto with 2 Tablespoons mayo and store the rest of the pesto in small jars or ice cube trays and freeze.

 • Preheat oven to 400° convection bake.
 Cook bacon on a large sheet pan until crisp, about 20 minutes but check it often and flip bacon about half way through.
-Drain on plate lined with a paper towel.
+Drain on a plate.

 • While the bacon is cooking, slice veggies and prepare other ingredients.
-Slice Ciabatta open and toast slightly in the oven with the bacon as it is finishing.
+Slice Ciabatta bread open and toast slightly in the oven with the bacon as it is finishing, about 10 minutes.

 • To assemble sandwiches, spread with the pesto aioli, and pile with lettuce, tomato, cucumber, bacon, cheese and avocado.
 Cut into wedges and serve.